christo/revenge/README.md

 accommodate any sane suggestions.
 To use `npm` or `pnpm`, check the `client/package.json` and `server/package.json` files to see what scripts are defined.

-## Code Detection

-It's not hard to make good guesses about what parts of a binary are code or data but it is harder to do reliably and automatically.
-Therefore, most reverse engineering tools are interactive; the user must get involved to interpret and understand the binary and to dictate what is code, text data, image data, audio etc. and this is even trickier when code is self-modifying, compressed, encrypted, obfuscated or when bytes are treated as both code and data.

-Using a hybrid approach to code detection, some parts of a binary can be confidently identified as code through a mixture of static and dynamic analysis.
-A `Tracer` is implemented which follows code execution paths, including both sides of conditional branches and records which addresses hold instructions.
-In many cases this approach can determine parts which are almost certainly code and also to identify regions of almost certain data.

-Work on this is ongoing.

-Solving this problem deterministically for all possible programs is equivalent to solving [The Halting Problem](https://en.wikipedia.org/wiki/Halting_problem) which has been famously proved to be impossible.
-Solving it deterministically for certain programs, constrained to a useful subset of possible instructions is at an early stage of implementation and further work to extend this with partial evaluation and probabilistic execution could be very useful for accelerating reverse engineering on small retro systems.

-Using a combination of preemptive emulation, detailed machine architecture definitions and static analytic techniques like program transformation, escape analysis, peephole optimisation and dynamic techniques like speculative partial execution, combined with a large cross-referenced database built from a corpus of known software, I hope to give insight to a human reverse engineer about any software written for these enigmatic retro systems.

-Read more notes about [Dynamic Analysis](docs/dynamic-analysis.md).

-It may also be useful to use LLMs to help interpret code although I haven't begun to integrate such a system.

 ## Features

 * drag and drop file loading